sergviva/Aspose.Email-Documentation/java/developer-guide/working-with-microsoft-graph-client/how-to-use-graphclient-for-microsoft-graph/_index.md

 };
 ~~~
 ### **Get a GraphClient object**
-After you have set the TokenProvider, you must get a GraphClient object to make requests against the service.
+After you have set the TokenProvider, you must get a [IGraphClient](https://apireference.aspose.com/email/java/com.aspose.email/IGraphClient) object to make requests against the service.
-After you have a GraphClient that is authenticated, you can begin making calls against the service.
+After you have a [IGraphClient](https://apireference.aspose.com/email/java/com.aspose.email/IGraphClient) that is authenticated, you can begin making calls against the service.

 ~~~Java